About the course

 In short we offer:

-- Access to teaching practices in outstanding schools in an outstanding borough;
+- Access to teaching practices in fantastic schools in an outstanding borough;

 - Schools that have strong and long standing links with the UCL IOE;